CaseyRo/casey.berlin/pages/raspberry PI 101.md

 ### 2.12.
 Music streaming server with (Docker) DAAPD

-Things like [DAAPD](https://github.com/jasonmc/forked-daapd) are an amazing example of how powerful, streamlined and slick open source projects have become over the years.
+[DAAPD](https://github.com/jasonmc/forked-daapd) is an amazing example of how powerful, streamlined and slick open source projects have become over the years.

-I’ve considered multiple options to stream audio that I won’t go in to detail here, but DAAPD has been thus far the one that is free, easy to setup, stable and with great performance.
+I’ve considered multiple options to stream audio that I won’t go in to detail here, but DAAPD has been thus far the one that is free, easy to setup, stable and with great performance. (if you have the spare cash, I would suggest going Roon - but you’ll need a server)

 My docker-compose file for you: